keepitsimple/boilerplate/README.md

 ### Setting up the environment

 Application configuration is done by using environment variables.
-For local development, inside each app directory there should be an `.env.example` file.
+For local development, inside `api` & `frontend` directories there are `.env.example` file.
 Simply copy `.env.example` to `.env` and fill in your credentials as needed.
-The `.env.` file can be used to store sensitive / personal credentials without the risk of checking it into source control.
+The `.env` file can be used to store sensitive / personal credentials without the risk of checking it into source control.

--By default [CleverAuth](https://github.com/clevertech/cleverauth) is enabled and some env variables are required for it.
-Take a look to `api/.env.example` and fill the required values.

 ### Running the application